cdcasey/12gov3/posts/2019-08-06-askonetogrowon-1-what-is-certified-transitional/index.md

   - "organic-ag"
 coverImage: "./16484568416_d1466bb697.jpg"
 slug: "askonetogrowon-1-what-is-certified-transitional"
-excerpt: "In this mini-episode, Hallie defines certified transitional agriculture, explains why it exists, and talks about why it isn't standardized by the USDA (yet?)."
+excerpt: "In this mini-episode, Hallie defines certified transitional agriculture, explains why it exists, and talks about why it isn’t standardized by the USDA (yet?)."
 ---

-In this mini-episode, Hallie defines certified transitional agriculture, explains why it exists, and talks about why it isn't standardized by the USDA (yet?).
+In this mini-episode, Hallie defines certified transitional agriculture, explains why it exists, and talks about why it isn’t standardized by the USDA (yet?).

 **Connect with us!**
 [twitter.com/onetogrowonpod](http://twitter.com/onetogrowonpod)